libreswitch/ops/tests/bgp/bgp_test.md

     neighbor 8.0.0.1 remote-as 1
     ```

-6. Verify all BGP configurations by comparing the expected values against the output of the **show running-config** command.
+6. Verify all eBGP configurations by comparing the expected values against the output of the **show running-config** command.
 7. Confirm that the **neighbor route-map** configuration is applied succesfully by checking that the network 9.0.0.0/8 from switch 1 is not received and the network 10.0.0.0/8 is received on switch 2 via the **show ip bgp** command.
 8. Ensure that the metric value, as configured on switch 1, is reflected in the received route on switch 2 via the **show ip bgp** command.
 9. Remove the **set metric** and **set community** configurations on switch 1 by issuing the following commands in **vtysh**: